-San Antonio, TX – October 3, 2012 – Today, Rackspace® Hosting (NYSE: RAX), the open cloud company, announced an expansion of its training offering for OpenStack, by launching the industry’s first certification program for OpenStack.
-Since launching its training program for OpenStack in 2011, Rackspace has trained hundreds of students across North America, Europe, Asia, Africa and Australia.
+London, UK – October 3, 2012 – Today, Rackspace® Hosting (NYSE: RAX), the open cloud company, announced an expansion of its training offering for OpenStack, by launching the industry's first certification program for OpenStack.
+Since launching its training program for OpenStack in 2011, Rackspace has trained hundreds of students across Europe, North America, Asia, Africa and Australia.

 Certification on OpenStack